Please ensure Javascript is enabled for purposes of website accessibility

 These maintenance tips minimize the chances of StabiliTrak service warnings:

-- Timely service of vehicles with regular inspections can lead to the early detection of problems.
+• Timely vehicle servicing with regular inspections can lead to the early detection of problems.

-- Maintaining clean sensors, avoiding ice or mud, and checking and cleaning the wheels after driving in dire circumstances.
+• Maintain clean sensors, avoid ice or mud, and check and clean the wheels after driving in dire circumstances.

 Conclusion

 StabiliTrak is an important safety feature on many GM vehicles, including Chevrolet, GMC, Cadillac, and Buick.
-It is essential for stability and control on all types of road surfaces, especially slippery surfaces or road conditions such as winding curves, but also on a washboard road.
-Knowing what StabiliTrak is, how it works, and how to address warning lights that something is wrong, like a “StabiliTrak off,” “Service StabiliTrak,” or a service vehicle soon light, can help make you a safer driver and better car owner.
+It is essential for stability and control on all types of road surfaces, especially slippery surfaces or road conditions such as winding curves, as well as on washboard roads.
+Knowing what StabiliTrak is, how it works, and how to address warning lights indicating something is wrong, such as “StabiliTrak off,” “Service StabiliTrak,” or a service vehicle soon light, can help make you a safer driver and a better car owner.

-When it comes to the health and care of your vehicle and your vehicle’s StabiliTrak system, consistent diagnoses, regular maintenance, and understanding how to perform a system reset when necessary are all essential to keeping your vehicle running at its best.
-Keeping ahead of advances in your car’s safety features is one of the best buys for you as a car owner.
+When it comes to the health and care of your vehicle and its StabiliTrak system, consistent diagnostics, regular maintenance, and understanding how to perform a system reset when necessary are essential to keeping your vehicle running at its best.
+Keeping ahead of advances in your car’s safety features is one of the best investments for you as a car owner.

 FAQs

 StabiliTrak is General Motors’ electronic stability control system, designed to improve a vehicle’s stability on the road.
-It senses when a potential vulnerability in one tire (front or rear) might cause a normal right-to-left electric tilt of its direction of travel and responds by applying brakes to some but not all wheels to help “steer” the vehicle back to a straight direction.
+It senses when a potential vulnerability in one tire (front or rear) might cause a normal right-to-left electric tilt in its direction of travel and responds by applying the brakes to some, but not all, wheels to help “steer” the vehicle back to a straight direction.

 The “Service StabiliTrak” message is generally associated with faulty sensors or wiring, but could also be caused by the control module.
 Diagnosing and fixing the problem quickly is essential to keeping the vehicle safe.

 If your StabiliTrak light stays on, you can still drive it.
-However, it is suggested that you don’t do it over a long period of time or in bad weather.
-The system helps keep you in control, so you can risk sliding and losing grip when it fails.
+However, it is suggested that you don’t do it for a long period or in bad weather.
+The system helps keep you in control, so you can avoid sliding and losing your grip when it fails.

-Restarting the vehicle usually clears StabiliTrak, but you may have to turn the vehicle off for a few minutes before resuming.
+Restarting the vehicle usually clears StabiliTrak, but you may need to turn it off for a few minutes before resuming.
 With some, you just hit your traction control button, which turns off.
 A diagnostic check is required if the message remains when the vehicle is started.

 Common causes of this code include a weak battery or alternator, loose or corroded battery terminals, or failed wheel speed sensors; however, other possible causes exist.
-Occasionally, rough road conditions or inclement weather lead to temporary system errors.
+Occasionally, rough road conditions or inclement weather can cause temporary system errors.